wasp-lang/wasp/stic/README.md

 ## Tests
 For tests we are using [**Tasty**](https://documentup.com/feuerbach/tasty) testing framework.
 Tasty let's us combine different types of tests into a single test suite.

+In Tasty, there is a main test file that is run when test suite is run.
+In that file we need to manually compose test tree out of tests that we wrote.
+We organize tests in test groups, which are then recursively grouped resulting in a test tree.
+Cool thing is that we can organize tests this way however we want and also mix different type of tests (hspec, quickcheck, and whatever else want really).

+Tests are normally split in files of course, so we need to import those all the way up to the main test file, however we organize our test groups/trees.

+In order to avoid need for manual organization and importing of test files described above, we are using [tasty-discover](https://hackage.haskell.org/package/tasty-discover) which does this for us.
+It automatically detects files containing tests and then organizes them for us into test tree (and also takes care of importing).
+This means we only need to create a file, write tests in it and that is it.
+Test functions however do need to be prefixed with special prefix to indicate which type of test are they: spec_ for Hspec, prop_ for QuickCheck and similar.
+Check docs for more details.
+We can however still organize tests manually if we want in Tasty test trees, and then we just prefix them with test_ and tasty-discover will pick them up from there.

+Additionally, currently we limited tasty-discover to auto-detect only files ending with Test.hs (*Test.hs glob).
+We might remove that requirement in the future if it proves to have no benefit.

 For unit testing, we use **Hspec**.

 For property testing, we use **Quickcheck**.

 We additionally use **doctest** for testing code examples in documentation.

+All tests go into `test/` directory.
+This is convention for Haskell, opposite to mixing them with source code as in Javascript for example.
+Not only that, but Haskell build tools don't have a good support for mixing them with source files, so even if we wanted to do that it is just not worth the hassle.

 Test are run with `stack test`.
 You can do `stack test --coverage` to see the coverage.